Must-Have Storage Ideas for Your Home on Wheels

 This was a big ask for me, but I built a travelling wardrobe based around two key colours – navy and grey – and then everything went together.
 I didn’t need all those shoes and bags to complete an outfit, hell I didn’t actually need an outfit!
 Being comfortable and warm were my only needs and they were pretty easy to fulfil.

 In the same way that I ruthlessly dismantled my wardrobe, we did the same for everything else.
-What we sold on ebay funded the stuff we bought.
+What we sold on eBay funded the stuff we bought.

 The whole process really made us consider what we really, truly needed – meaning we started out with the essentials only, making packing and the art of camper storage a whole lot easier.

-Campervan Clothes Storage Ideas
+Clothes Storage Ideas

-Forget about hanging your clothes, that probably ain’t gonna happen!
+Forget about hanging your clothes; that probably ain’t gonna happen!

-Packing Cubes and Clothes Storage Bags
+Packing Cubes & Clothes Storage Bags

 Instead of pulling out a pile of individual items to get to one thing, I just pull out the packing cube that I need.
-Ditto that for trousers, shorts and t-shirts.
+Ditto that for trousers, shorts and T-shirts.

 Because we travel full-time, we carry summer and winter gear.
 To pack away the out of season stuff, we use vacuum storage bags which get stowed under the bench seat – it’s amazing what you can fit into one of these when you remove all the air!